Haloegen/Battle/README.md

 ## Game Rules
 - The player has 50 shots to sink the AI ships.
 If the player misses or all their ships are sunk, they lose.
+- When a shot hits/misses the terminal provides feedback E.G ship hit/ shot miss.

 ## User Stories
 1. As a player, I want to input my moves via a command-line interface to interact with the game.